hanzov69/discord-printerbot/README.md

 The bot listens for webhook POST requests at `http://localhost:3000/webhook` (or your deployed URL).

-1. **Set an announce channel**: Use `/pbhere` in the Discord channel where you want webhook messages posted
+1. **Set an announce channel**: Use `/pbadmin channel` in the Discord channel where you want webhook messages posted, or specify a channel
 2. **Send webhooks**: POST to the webhook endpoint with your notification data
 3. **Messages are posted**: The bot extracts the body content and posts it to the announce channel